aws/aws-cdk/packages/@aws-cdk/aws-ecr/README.md

 ### Encryption

+By default, Amazon ECR uses server-side encryption with Amazon S3-managed encryption keys which encrypts your data at rest using an AES-256 encryption algorithm.
+For more control over the encryption for your Amazon ECR repositories, you can use server-side encryption with KMS keys stored in AWS Key Management Service (AWS KMS).
+When you use AWS KMS to encrypt your data, you can either use the default AWS managed key, which is managed by Amazon ECR, by specifying `RepositoryEncryption.KMS` in the `encryption` property.
+Or specify your own customer managed KMS key, by specifying the `encryptionKey` property.

-By default a Repository is server-side encrypted with AES-256 by AWS.
-However, you can use AWS managed KMS or customer managed KMS.
-When `encryptionKey` is set, the `encryption` must be `KMS` or empty.
+When `encryptionKey` is set, the `encryption` property must be `KMS` or empty.

 ```ts
 new ecr.Repository(this, 'Repo', {